storj/docs/app/support/faqs/page.md

 Please, think twice before using the described method above - it exposes your access grant.
 If you would like to use this method anyway, then make sure to limit the access as much as possible.
 Ideally - read-only with time duration and only to one or two objects/paths, not to the whole bucket!
 {% /callout %}

-## Can I use Storj DCS for web hosting?
+## Can I use Storj for web hosting?

-The Storj DCS service allows you to **host static websites** along with multimedia streaming, large file distribution, and other web-delivered assets.
+The Storj service allows you to **host static websites** along with multimedia streaming, large file distribution, and other web-delivered assets.

-Since your webpages and assets are simply objects stored on the network and there is no server/database, Storj DCS does **not** support the hosting of **dynamic websites.** However, you can store all of your unchanging assets on Storj DCS and reference them from your dynamic site that is hosted on an external compute service of your choice.
+Since your webpages and assets are simply objects stored on the network and there is no server/database, Storj does **not** support the hosting of **dynamic websites.** However, you can store all of your unchanging assets on Storj and reference them from your dynamic site that is hosted on an external compute service of your choice.

-There are a few ways you can host your static site on Storj DCS.
+There are a few ways you can host your static site on Storj.
 We recommend using the [](docId:GkgE6Egi02wRZtyryFyPz) but you may also use the [](docId:EGM8O-1xt2Az03eBWT8Rf) to host your site.

 {% callout type="info"  %}
 **Static websites** serve files, including HTML, CSS, and Javascript files, exactly as they are stored on the server.
 All visitors will be served the same files.